 What is a Duvet Cover?

 Most duvet covers either have buttons or zippers where the duvet is in inserted.
-I prefer a hidden zipper as opposed to buttons.
-I have found buttons always come off.
+I prefer a hidden zipper as opposed to large buttons.

-When Searching For A Duvet Cover, Consider The Following:
+5 Things to Consider When Searching For A Duvet Cover

 Choosing the right material such as bamboo for your duvet cover ensures you won’t get too warm or cold during the night, and it also contributes to the look and feel of the bed.
 Also consider a fabric that is easy to clean since you will be washing the duvet more often.
 Also consider a fabric that is not made without chemicals.